siduck/st/README.md

 alt + comma for zoom in <br>
 alt + . for zoom out <br>
 alt + g for resetting zoom <br>
+alt + s to increase transparency <br>
+alt + a to decrease transparency <br>

+you can change all of these in config.h
 <br>

 # themes/fonts used